Transforming Oxford's Digital Communications Programme

 Migration

-Moving our content to the new platforms will be a large undertaking, and the Migration Project will ensure this critical activity receives the level of attention needed.
-This process will continue until Michaelmas term 2026.
-Content currently hosted on Mosaic being prioritised for migration, because these sites are built on technology that is going out of support.
+Moving our content to the new platforms will be a large undertaking, and the Migration Project is ensuring this critical activity receives the level of attention needed.
+Content currently hosted on Mosaic is being prioritised for migration, because these sites are built on technology that is going out of support.

 The Migration Project is working hand-in-hand with the Fresco, OxIntranet and Oxweb development teams to enable migration to take place in a smooth and timely way.

-A variety of support will be available to help site owners through the process, including auto-migration of Mosaic content (for non-UAS sites), a migration toolkit, and hands-on assistance where resources allow.
+A variety of support is available to help site owners through the process, including auto-migration of Mosaic content (for non-UAS sites), a migration toolkit, and hands-on assistance where resources allow.
 Site Owners will be responsible for reviewing their migrated content prior to go-live.

 More information about the Migration Project can be found on the Migration Project page